AdobeDocs/campaign-classic.en/help/configuration/using/about-schema-edition.md

 ## Updating the database structure {#updating-the-database-structure}

 Once your changes are completed and saved, any changes that may impact the SQL structure need to be applied to the database.
-To do this, use the database update wizard.
+To do this, use the database update assistant.

 ![](assets/schemaextension_getting_started_3.png)